The Sydney Harbour Bridge is an iconic landmark of Sydney, Australia.

 2) The age of the climber.
-All tourists 8 to 15 get a discount over the adult price
+All tourists aged 8 to 15 years get a discount on the adult price

 3) How far up you would want to go.
 Will it be the full-distance climb, or will it be the much shorter ‘sampler’?

 4) The climbing route you choose.
 Will it be the regular route or will it be the much shorter ‘Express’ route which takes you to the highest point faster?

 Sydney Bridge Climb’s discount

 Officially, the only discount on Sydney Bridge Climb tickets is for children from age 8 to 15 years.

 Climbs during different timings are priced differently.
 So, you can always choose the one with the price you are most comfortable with.

 Unfortunately, there is no discount for senior citizens.